Skip to main content

 The 2-phosphoglycolate (carboxylmethyl phosphate) "waste" product of the oxygenase activity of RuBisCo/Oxygenase is recycled through a complex pathway that is called "photorespiration".
 It occurs in three different organelles, the chloroplast, the peroxisome, and the mitochondria.
 Part of the generalized pathway is shown in Figure \(\PageIndex{29}\).

 Multiplying the stoichiometry represented in the figure by 2 shows that 2 molecules of 2-phosphoglycolate produce 2 molecules of glycine.
 These get converted to two molecules of serine.
-We will see the mechanisms for some of these reaction in the chapter on amino acid metabolism.
+We will see the mechanisms for some of these reactions in the chapter on amino acid metabolism.
 The net reaction is:

 \[\ce{2 Glycine + NAD^{+}+ H2O → serine + CO2 + NH3 + NADH} \nonumber \]